yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/data_engineering/feature_engineering.md

     - Key can be translated to index, via hash function, to retrieve the stored value.
     <div  align="center"><img src=https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Hash_table_3_1_1_0_1_0_0_SP.svg/640px-Hash_table_3_1_1_0_1_0_0_SP.svg.png style = "zoom:40%"></div>
   - E.g. Python dict is a hash map.
-  - Hash function is a way to
+  - Hash function is the way to create the index of the bucket.